gillyspy/jkuery/kbox/samba/jkuery/www/hidden/readme.md

 If you plan to use javascript to access the data API then you should use the jKuery object that is included in jquery.jKuery.min.js file.
 Some sample calls are:

 * var K = new jKuery.JSON( request, [parms [, method , [,  runnowflag ]]])
- ** requestname type: string or integer.
-Name or ID of JKUERY.JSON row ** parms       type: Array of strings. e.g. ['Gerald','1'] ** runnowflag  type : boolean
+    * requestname type: string or integer.
+Name or ID of JKUERY.JSON row
+    *  parms       type: Array of strings. e.g. ['Gerald','1']
+    * runnowflag  type : boolean
- ** method      type : string (GET, POST, PUT, etc)
+    * method      type : string (GET, POST, PUT, etc)
- *
 * var K = new jKuery.JSON( url [, boolean])
- ** url   type : string of full request URL
+    * url   type : string of full request URL
- *

 * jKuery.newJkuery( requestname, parms )
 * jKuery.newRule( ruleID , parms)
 * jKuery.newReport( reportID, parms)

- *
- * there is no support for direct name references for rules and reports because this would break control over which ones run since a user with
- *  access to rules/reports might not have JKUERY.JSON access, but they probably have access o the rule / repor definition
- * and might change a rule/report name just to run that one instead.
-Rule and reports names are also not unique.
- * so "name" is always a reference to the JKUERY row.
+There is no support for direct name references for rules and reports because this would break control over which ones run since a user with access to rules/reports might not have JKUERY.JSON access, but they probably have access o the rule / repor definition and might change a rule/report name just to run that one instead.
+Rule and reports names are also not unique. so "name" is always a reference to the JKUERY row.
 But the query that gets run for them comes FROM the rule's or report's definition

 if you call "new jKuery.JSON(blah) with the same request/ parms combination as a previous request on this page then you will be given a reference to the cached instance not a new instance.
 All cached instances are stored